toylim/paperwork/CONTRIBUTING.md

 If you want to make changes, here is a tip that can help you:

-Paperwork looks for a file `paperwork.conf` in the current work directory before looking for a `.paperwork.conf` in your home directory.
-So if you want to use a different configuration and/or a different set of documents for development than for your real-life work, just copy your `~/.paperwork.conf` to `./paperwork.conf`.
-Note that the settings dialog will also take care of updating `./paperwork.conf` instead of `~/.paperwork.conf` if it exists.
+Paperwork looks for a file `paperwork2.conf` in the current work directory before looking for a `~/.config/paperwork2.conf` in your home directory.
+So if you want to use a different configuration and/or a different set of documents for development than for your real-life work, just copy your `~/.config/paperwork2.conf` to `./paperwork2.conf`.
+Note that the settings dialog will also take care of updating `./paperwork2.conf` instead of `~/.config/paperwork2.conf` if it exists.

 # Versionning